mikependon/RepoDB.NET/pages/interfaces/itrace.md

 }
 ```

-> Always consider to only create a single trace object within the application and have it passed as a Singleton object in any operations or reporitories.
+> Always consider to only create a single trace object within the application and have it passed as a singleton object in any operations or reporitories.
 This is the reason why we had created the factory class above.